Key Clauses in Commercial Contracts for Risk Mitigation

 Key Clauses for Risk Mitigation in Commercial Contracts

-There are several key clauses in commercial contracts designed to mitigate risks.
+There are several key clauses in commercial contracts designed to mitigate risks and contract disputes.
 These clauses help allocate risk fairly between parties and provide certainty in uncertain situations.

 Force Majeure